 It was the first submarine in history to successfully sink an enemy ship.
 Made out of 40 feet of bulletproof iron, the H.L.
 Hunley was a Confederate submarine with a crew of eight.
 But despite its claim to fame, it was a dangerous vessel to be inside.

 In a career of just eight months during the Civil War, between July 1863 and February 1864, the sub sank three times, killing nearly 30 men—including its inventor.
 (It was recovered twice.)
-Its final sinking, shortly after it plunged a live torpedo into the hull of the Union warship USS Housatonic, has mystified maritime and military historians for centuries.
+Its final sinking, shortly after it plunged a live torpedo into the hull of the Union warship USS Housatonic, has long mystified maritime and military historians.
 What sank the Hunley for good?

 Over 130 years after it sank, the submarine was found on the seabed in 1995.
 Five years later, it was brought to the surface.
 Inside, all eight crew members were eerily in position at their stations, around a giant hand-crank that ran down the middle of the sub.
 The discovery has generated a raft of possible theories as to why it sank, and why the crew aboard didn’t seem to make any attempt to escape.